-- 1. We selected a total of five receipts from the Statement of Semiannual Apportionment of Taxes, State Distribution Transaction Lists (DTL), and the County Auditor DTLs for 2021 and a total of five from 2020: - a.
-We compared the amount from the above-named reports to the amount recorded in the Receipt Export Report.
+- 1. We selected a total of five receipts from the Statement of Semiannual Apportionment of Taxes, State Distribution Transaction Lists (DTL), and the Hocking County Expenditure History by Vendor Report for 2021 and a total of five from 2020: - a.
+We compared the amount from the above named reports to the amount recorded in the Revenue Ledger.
 The amounts agreed. - b.
-We inspected the Receipt Export Report to determine these receipts were allocated to the proper funds as required by Ohio Rev. Code §§ 5705.05-.06 and 5705.10.
-We found no exceptions. - c.
-We inspected the Receipt Export Report to determine whether the receipt was recorded in the proper year.
+We inspected the Revenue Ledger to determine these receipts were allocated to the proper funds as required by Ohio Rev. Code §§ 5705.05-.06 and 5705.10.
+We found one receipt recorded in the General Fund in 2021 and one receipt recorded in the Road and Bridge Fund in 2020 that should have been deposited into its own special revenue fund based on grant requirements.
+We found no other exceptions. - c.
+We inspected the Revenue Ledger to determine whether the receipt was recorded in the proper year.
 The receipt was recorded in the proper year.
-We found no exceptions. - We inspected the Receipt Export Reports to determine whether it included two real estate tax receipts for 2021 and 2020.
-The Receipt Export Report included the proper number of tax receipts for each year.
+We found no exceptions. - 2.
+We inspected the Revenue Ledger to determine whether it included two real estate tax receipts for 2021 and 2020.
+The Revenue Ledger included the proper number of tax receipts for each year.
 We found no exceptions.